 Graduates from a three-year diploma program may be granted up to a maximum of 90 transfer credits; graduates from a two-year diploma program may be granted up to a maximum of 60 transfer credits.
 Exceptions may be considered for concentrated programs.
 A maximum of 30 upper-level credits may be granted as block transfer from any health care diploma.

-One hundred and twenty (120) credits (minimum of 45 upper-level credits), with a grade point average (GPA) of 2.0 or higher, are required.
+120 credits (minimum of 45 upper-level credits), with a grade point average (GPA) of 2.0 or higher are required.

 ENGL 1101), if not granted as part of the block transfer credit from a diploma program